GuiHue/EtherCAT-CNC-HMI/README.md

 For a map of pin to physical keys, see this [figure](https://github.com/Watze85/TWSSIO_V1.0_840C/blob/main/Bilder/Signale.png) in the previously listed repository.

 The firmware was developed based on MBED OS and the EasyCAT library.
 Minutes changes were made, hence the sources include a copy of the library.
+Sources are available [here](https://github.com/GuiHue/EtherCAT-CNC-HMI-Code).

 ## Physical Setup
 The system contains two PCBs.